marky731/Trichess-Board/Assets/README_ThreePlayerTurnSystem.md

 - Updates the display when the turn changes
 - Changes color based on the current player (white, gray, or black)

+### PieceSelector

+- Manages the highlight circle for selected pieces
+- Only creates highlights for the current player's pieces
+- Removes highlights when the turn changes

 ## Setting Up the Turn Indicator UI

 1. In the Unity Editor, go to the menu: Trichess > Create Turn Indicator